Amazon Relational Database Service

 true

-The name of the aws_db_security_group that is created.
-Defaults to name if not specified.
+The description of the aws_db_security_group that is created.
+Defaults to 'Security group for the name

 null